neovarier/advanced_lane_detection/writeup.md

 ####4.
 After doing the perspective transform, I detected the lane lines using sliding window method described in the lesson

-First I got the histogram of the columns in the bottom half of the image , to determine which columns have high number of pixels.
+First I got the histogram of the columns in the bottom half of the image, to determine which columns have high number of pixels.
 From the centermost column, select the peak column adjacent on the lefthand side and righthand side.
 This gave me the x-coordinates of the start of the lanes from the bottom.